 The fastest way to paste a specific aspect of the copied data in Excel is using one of the following shortcuts.

-Both of the above shortcuts open Excel's Paste Special dialog, where you can select the desired option with the mouse or hit a corresponding shortcut key.
+The second shortcut is the menu key sequence inherited from pre-ribboned Excel versions (Alt + E opened the Edit menu, S chose Paste Special).
+In modern versions of Excel, both of the above key combinations open the Paste Special dialog, where you can select the desired option with the mouse or hit a corresponding key.
 In the following section, you will find a full list of available paste options and their shortcut keys.

 Excel Paste Special shortcut keys